-Vladimir Vexler, Ph.D. serves as our Chief Scientific Officer and served as Executive Vice President of Analytical and Translational Sciences since April 2017.
-Dr. Vexler served as our Senior Vice President of Translational & Development Sciences since June 2016, and our Vice President, Preclinical Development since January 2013.
+Vladimir Vexler, Ph.D., has served as our Chief Scientific Officer since November 2018 and served as Executive Vice President of Analytical and Translational Sciences since April 2017.
+Dr. Vexler served as our Senior Vice President of Translational & Development Sciences since June 2016.
 Prior to that, Dr. Vexler was a Senior Research Leader, Biotherapeutics at Hoffman-La Roche, where he acted as Global scientific leader for nonclinical safety of biotherapeutics and chaired Roche pRED Global Biotherapeutics Safety Team since December 2009.
 Dr. Vexler began his career as a post-doctoral fellow at the Department of Radiology at UCSF.
 Dr. Vexler received his M.A. in Chemistry from Lomonosov Moscow State University and his Ph.D. from the Institute of Chemical Physics, Academy of Science, Moscow.

-Vincent Anicetti has served as our Chief Operating Officer since May 2018, served as our Chief, Quality and Compliance Officer from March 2018 to May 2018 and served as our Executive Vice President of Quality and Compliance from June 2014 to March 2018.
+Vincent Anicetti has served as our Chief Quality and Compliance Officer since March 2018 and served as our Executive Vice President of Quality and Compliance from June 2014 to March 2018.
 Mr. Anicetti previously served as Executive Director of Quality of Boehringer Ingelheim, a pharmaceutical company, from February 2013 to May 2014.
 Prior to that, from June 2006 to September 2011, Mr. Anicetti served as Vice President of Biologics Quality at Genentech, a biotechnology corporation.
 Prior to that, Mr. Anicetti served as Vice President of Portfolio Management and Senior Director of Regulatory Affairs at Genentech.
 Since August 2011, Mr. Anicetti is also an Industry Professor at the Keck Graduate Institute, a private graduate school.
 Mr. Anicetti has a M.S. in Biological Sciences from San Francisco State University and currently serves on the board of directors of the San Francisco State University Foundation in San Francisco, California.